stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 * View the source of each match, so you can quickly understand the context
 * Reply directly from this column of results, without having to open the respective sources

-Under social/teams you will also notice #stratapp applies the @org-design (explained above) to automatically create teams inside #stratapp.
+Under social/teams you will also notice #stratapp applies @org-design to automatically create teams inside #stratapp.
 That is, you don’t need to manually create and maintain a social group for say the Digital team within Marketing, as that is done automatically for you.

 ### notes & meetings